 These 13 beautiful cat breeds can all have either ear tufts, ear furnishings, or both.
 In case you don’t know the difference, ear tufts are furry tufts on top of the cat’s head, while ear furnishings are tufts that sprout from the inner ear.

 Without further ado, check out these 13 cats — from docile to wild — who all have adorable fuzzy ears.

-Cats With Ear Tufts
+The 13 Cat Breeds With Ear Tufts

 These kitties have ear tufts, and usually also ear furnishings.

 Well known for being the biggest domesticated cat breed, Maine Coons are also famous for their long, soft coats, big paws, and ability to adapt to almost any environment.
 Some say they’re descended from pet cats that Marie Antoinette shipped out of France before losing her head, while others believe they’re the result of housecats breeding with wild bobcats.